 Tunnel establishment is initiated only after the user logs on to the computer.
-The Citrix Gateway client uses the configured authentication mechanism and tries to establish a tunnel.
-If the authentication methods do not involve a user prompt, the tunnel is established seamlessly.
+The Citrix Gateway client uses the client machine’s credentials to authenticate with Gateway server and tries to establish a tunnel.

-In End-Point Analysis failure or some other failures, the Citrix Gateway client does not reattempt tunnel establishment, but does display an error message.
+In End-Point Analysis failure, the Citrix Gateway client does not reattempt tunnel establishment, but does display an error message.
 If there is an authentication failure, the Citrix Gateway client prompts user for credentials.